This blog has been written to mark the launch of my new Weightloss coaching package.

 - happy to coach women on weight acceptance and body positivity as well

-To mark my conclusions I have launched a weight loss package, to introduce women to my approach.
+To mark my conclusions I have launched Whole Life Weight Loss. .
 You can read more about that HERE.

 If you have found this blog resonates with you please do get in touch, I would love to hear from you.